 How do I replace debt if I plan to acquire an interest in a Delaware Statutory Trust?

 If you intend to acquire a portion of a property owned by a Delaware Statutory Trust (DST) as your replacement property, you may wonder how this debt replacing principle applies.
-Replacement properties owned by DSTs are acquired by purchasing shares of beneficial interest in a DST.
-You pay the sponsor of the DST a certain amount, and in return, the sponsor assigns a certain amount of shares of the trust to you.
+Replacement properties owned by DSTs are acquired by purchasing beneficial interests in a DST.
+You pay the sponsor of the DST a certain amount, and in return, the sponsor assigns a certain amount of interest of the trust to you.

-Now the issue arises when you realize you can't take out a loan to purchase shares in a trust.
-You also can't purchase shares for $290,000 to qualify as like-kind property (as in the case of our earlier example) if you only have $190,000 in cash.
+Now the issue arises when you realize you can't take out a loan to purchase interests in a trust.
+You also can't purchase interests for $290,000 to qualify as like-kind property (as in the case of our earlier example) if you only have $190,000 in cash.
 Or can you?

 DSTs are structured to maintain various loan-to-value ratios in order to help investors meet their like-kind requirements.
 When the DST purchases a property, a certain amount of the property is financed.
-Therefore, when an investor purchases a share of the DST, they not only acquire an interest in the property, they also obtain an interest in the loan.
+Therefore, when an investor purchases an interest in the DST, they not only acquire an interest in the property, they also obtain an interest in the loan.

 The average DST loans range between 45% and 65% loan-to-value.
 In the case of our example, the investor would look to acquire a property within a DST that maintains an approximate 35% loan-to-value ratio, provided the investor was not looking to trade up, or increase the value of the investment.
 However, much of the time, investors seek to complete a 1031 exchange for the purpose of trading up.
 In that case, the investor would probably look for a DST with a higher loan-to-value ratio, such as one within the 45-65% range.

-To purchase shares of a DST that has a 45% loan-to-value ratio and is offering shares for a price of $25,000, an investor who uses $190,000 in cash to purchase shares would obtain a portion of the loan in the amount of $156,000.
-This would equate to a total purchase value of $346,000, or 13.84 shares.
+To purchase interests in a DST that has a 45% loan-to-value ratio and is offering $25,000 per interest, an investor who uses $190,000 in cash to purchase interests would obtain a portion of the loan in the amount of $156,000.
+This would equate to a total purchase value of $346,000, or 13.84 interests.
 If this property had a total value of $3 million, this investor would own 11.5% of the property.

 - Property Value: $3 million